analythium/openfaas-rstats-templates/examples/03-time-series-forecast/README.md

 We will create a function that pulls JSON data from public [COVID-19 data API](https://github.com/analythium/covid-19#readme), fits exponential smoothing model and returns the forecast results as JSON.

-> You will learn how to consume data from external APIs, fit exponential smoothing model, and forecast, use the request body or URL parameters.
+> You will learn how to consume data from external APIs, fit exponential smoothing model, and forecast, use the request body, URL parameters, or dynamic routing.
+We'll also learn about API annotation and HTTP statuses.

 You'll need the prerequisites listed [here](https://github.com/analythium/openfaas-rstats-templates/tree/master/examples).